Post Author: Eugene Nagawiecki

 Photo albums are the perfect present as they are personal, meaningful, and will last generations.It's not exaggeration or hyperbole - albums can bring families together and create special and lasting moments.

-Think of albums not as vinyl records (which, actually, are in their own way making a comeback) but instead the theater-which despite the landmark innovations in technology and the cinematic experience altogether still holds firmly on to a segment of the entertainment industry, relatively unchanged in principle over thousands of years.
+Think of albums not as vinyl records (which, actually, are in their own way making a comeback) but instead, the theater-which, despite the landmark innovations in technology and the cinematic experience altogether, still holds firmly on to a segment of the entertainment industry, relatively unchanged in principle over thousands of years.
 There is something about being at a play, musical, or production; such an experience can never be replaced.

-Sure you may be sitting there saying “Well hey, I can just as easily look at a picture on a computer screen as I can in an album!”
-For that I say you’re missing the point of the album experience altogether.
-Again an album is not trying to be the MP3 to the CD; instead it is unapologetically taking after the theater.
+Sure, you may be sitting there saying, “Well, hey, I can just as easily look at a picture on a computer screen as I can in an album!”
+For that, I say you’re missing the point of the album experience altogether.
+Again an album is not trying to be the MP3 to the CD; instead, it is unapologetically taking after the theater.
 A photo album perched upon a family’s bookcase in their living room has the potential to draw the whole family together.
-All it takes is one curious child to pull its binding and suddenly the whole family is huddled around a comfortable love seat reliving incredible moments.
+All it takes is one curious child to pull its binding, and suddenly, the whole family is huddled around a comfortable love seat reliving incredible moments.
 A family bonding, learning, and teaching each other about life’s most precious experiences.
-Just like that an album can make what was simply a spontaneous decision into a family’s most cherished memory.
+Just like that, an album can make what was simply a spontaneous decision into a family’s most cherished memory.

-Such an experience is not likely to come from an elderly adult hunched over in a bare home office cursing under their breath helplessly failing to make sense of the latest touch screen laptop.
+Such an experience is not likely to come from an elderly adult hunched over in a bare home office cursing under their breath, helplessly failing to make sense of the latest touchscreen laptop.
 Nor from that hip parent who is trying to re-live a wonderful vacation experience with their child via photos on their smartphone but is also careful to swipe quickly through their embarrassing pictures of their night out with friends that are mixed among.
 Some things in life deserve their own place.

 The Three P’s: Personal.
 Preservable.
 Priceless.